hth313/OS4/doc/introduction.rst

 depends on what you actually do with it, but expect around 2-7 registers for modest use.

-Apart from this, it does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV, HP-41CX or HP-41CL.
+Apart from this, OS4 does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV, HP-41CX or HP-41CL.